GMkonan/RotaNodeJSAPI/README.md

 NPS calculator API
 </h1>
 <p align="center">
 This app was made during the NLW (Next Level Week), a one week event for Brazilian Developers.
-It's a simple Backend application that can be used to calculate a company's NPS.
+It's a simple Backend application that can be used to calculate a company's NPS.(Net Promoter Score)
 </p>

 <p align="center">